JennyHsia/nimo-markdown-cv/index.md

 - Responsible of refactoring QQ Tribe App,
 - Design a collapsing toolbar layout in orgin code refer to CoordinateLayout source code,  controll the changes in a minimal influenced scope.
-- Optimize boot times and reduce lag.
+- Optimize boot times and reduce jank.

 ### **Moblie QQ** `2015.07 - 2017.09`